Yomiuri Giants: Oh home run controversy

 In 1985, American Randy Bass, playing for the Hanshin Tigers, came into the last game of the season against the Oh-managed Giants with 54 home runs, one short of manager Sadaharu Oh's single-season record of 55.
 Bass was intentionally walked four times on four straight pitches each time, leading Bass to famously hold his bat upside down.
 Bass reached over the plate on the fifth occasion and batted the ball into the outfield for a single.
 After the game, Oh denied ordering his pitchers to walk Bass, but Keith Comstock, an American pitcher for the Giants, later stated that an unnamed Giants coach had threatened a fine of $1,000 for every strike that any Giants pitcher threw to Bass.
 The magazine Takarajima investigated the incident and reported that the Giants front office had likely ordered the team not to allow Bass an opportunity to tie or break Oh's record.
 For the most part the Japanese media remained silent on the incident as did league commissioner Takeso Shimoda.
 A similar situation to this was presented in the 1992 movie Mr. Baseball.

 1994 Central League tie-breaker game

-For the first time in Japanese professional baseball history, the Giants and Chunichi Dragons ranked at the same percentage of the league warfare winning percentage, so both teams competed in a tie-breaker game to determine who gets to go to the Japan Series.
+With the Giants and Chunichi Dragons tied 69-60 after 129 games, and the makeup for the 129th game, originally scheduled for September 27, was postponed to September 29 by rain (the 130th scheduled game was played September 28 as planned), and it again was not played because of rain, the final game of the regular season was rescheduled for October 8, 1994.
+The winner advances to the Japan Series, with Chunichi having the advantage in case the game ends in a tie, Chunichi would advance by rule (the previous year's better record).
 The Giants won 6 to 3 against Chunichi, and took the Central League pennant and advanced to the Japan Series.